luckylittle/most-frequently-used-keywords-in-devops-jobs-au/README.md

-# What are the most frequently used keywords in DevOps jobs in Australia?
+# What are the most frequently used keywords in DevOps & Solution Architect jobs in Australia?

 ## Usage